 Clothes dryers are regularly used household appliances, and from time to time they can overheat, making them a potential fire hazard in your home.
 While certain causes of dryers overheating are more common than others, some require a fast resolution.
-Here we discuss the three most common reasons why your clothes dryer is acting this way and how you can resolve the issue:
+In this post we asked the experts at, https://www.oxfordappliancefix.com/, to talk to us about the three most common reasons why your clothes dryer is acting this way and how you can resolve the issue:

 3 Fix-It Tips for an Overheating Clothes Dryer

 Perhaps the most common reason why dryers overheat is that the airflow to the machine is restricted.
 If the internal air duct within your clothes dryer is blocked, hot air is going to get trapped inside the drum.
 This can be very dangerous and cause a fire.
 To resolve this issue, look into your lint filter and make sure that there is no material clogging it.
 If you leave your filter this way, it can eventually lead to the burning and melting off your clothes in the drum.

 Just before you return the filter to the machine, use your vacuum cleaner to ensure that the slot is cleared of any debris or lint that wasn’t picked up by the filter.
 Another thing you can do is when the machine is turned on, go outside your home and see whether the duct system is pushing air outside your vents.
 If not, then this is a sign that your duct system is the reason behind your dryer’s overheating issues.

 Faulty Heating Element

 Another reason you may have to conduct quick dryer repairs is that you have a faulty heating element.
 The tumble dryer heater element can move or warp as time goes on.
 When shifted, it can come into direct contact with the drum, which can cause this area to heat up significantly faster and hotter than usual.